Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 We can see here that in each table we have no duplicated, repeating information.
 The student table only contains student level information, the teacher table only contains teacher level information, and the school table only contains school level information.
 This is a huge time saver.
 Imagine if a teacher's last name changes.
 Rather than updating that name in multiple places, we now only update it once, in the teacher table.
 If we want to see a table with both student and teacher information, we can simply query our database to create a new table.
 In some programs, this type of querying may be a simple point and click option, in other programs it may require someone to write some simple queries that can then be used at any time by any user.

 Say for example, we needed to pull a roster of students for each teacher.
-We could easily create and run a query, such as this SQL query that joins the student and teacher tables above by `tch_id` and then pulls the relevant teacher and student information from both tables:
+We could easily create and run a query, such as this SQL query that joins the student and teacher tables above by `tch_id` and then pulls the relevant teacher and student information from both tables, seen in Table \@ref(tab:tab9-1).

 `SELECT t_l_name, t_f_name, s_l_name, s_f_name,  grade`
 `FROM Student INNER JOIN Teacher ON Student.tch_id = Teacher.tch_id`